Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 Between ages 9 and 13, the recommendation is 120 mcg.
 For children between teenagers between 14 and 18 and adults over 18, 150 mcg of iodine is the daily recommended intake except for women who are pregnant or breastfeeding.
 During pregnancy, women should get around 220 mcg of iodine and while breastfeeding, they should aim for 290 mcg (24).

-While the RDA is unable to establish the tolerable upper-intake of iodine for babies under 12 months, they have recommendations for other ages.
-For ages 1 to 3 the tolerable upper intake of iodine is 200 mcg, for ages between 4 and 8, it’s 300 mcg, for ages between 9 and 13, it’s 600 mcg, for ages between 14 and 18 (including during pregnancy or breastfeeding), it’s 900 mcg, and for 19 and over (including during pregnancy and breastfeeding), it’s 1100 mcg (24).
+While the RDA is unable to establish a tolerable upper-intake of iodine for babies under 12 months, they have recommendations for other ages.
+For ages 1 to 3, the tolerable upper intake of iodine is 200 mcg, for ages between 4 and 8, it’s 300 mcg, for ages between 9 and 13, it’s 600 mcg, for ages between 14 and 18 (including during pregnancy or breastfeeding), it’s 900 mcg, and for 19 and over (including during pregnancy and breastfeeding), it’s 1100 mcg (24).

 *The RDA levels may be enough to avoid developing goiters but they are not enough to get you all the benefits of iodine sufficiency.
 Most functional health practitioners recommend at least twice the RDA amount and up to 2 -3 mg daily of iodine to reach sufficient levels